Algorithmic solvability of the lifting-extension problem: Weak spaces

 \heading{\Hopf space structures on pullbacks} We describe a general method for introducing \Hopf space structures on pullbacks since $\Pnew$ is defined in this way.
 Let us start with a general description of our situation.
 We are given a pullback square

 with $\psi$ a fibration.
-We assume that all of $Q$, $R$ and $S$ are fibrewise \Hopf spaces over $B$, and that $R$ and $S$ are strictly associative and with a strict inverse.
+We assume that all of $Q$, $R$ and $S$ are \Hopf spaces over $B$, and that $R$ and $S$ are strictly associative, commutative and with a strict inverse.
 If both $\psi$ and $\chi$ preserved the addition strictly we could define addition on $P\subseteq Q\times R$ componentwise.
-In our situation, though, $\chi$ preserves the addition only up to homotopy and accordingly, the addition on $P$ will have to be perturbed to
+In our situation, though, $\chi$ preserves the addition only up to homotopy and, accordingly, the addition on $P$ will have to be perturbed to

-There are two conditions that need to be satisfied in order for this formula to be correct: $\psi M(x,x')=\chi(x+x')-(\chi(x)+\chi(x'))$ (so that the result lies in the pullback) and $M(x,o)=o=M(o,x)$ (to get an \Hopf space).
+There are two conditions that need to be satisfied in order for this formula to be correct: $\psi M(x,x')=\chi(x+x')-(\chi(x)+\chi(x'))$ (so that the right-hand side of \eqref{eq:addition_on_pullback} lies in the pullback) and $M(x,o)=o=M(o,x)$ (to get an \Hopf space).
 Both are summed up in the following lifting-extension problem

 with $m(x,x')=\chi(x+x')-(\chi(x)+\chi(x'))$.
 In our situation, $\psi$ is $\delta\col\En\to\Kn$.
 Thus, Lemma~\ref{l:lift_ext_one_stage} would give us a solution if the pair $(P\times_BP,P\vee_BP)$ had effective homology.